 FRESNO PEAK: grade 5

-Fresno Peak Trail begins almost directly across Seward Highway from mile 49 parking area for Manitoba Hut.
-Just walk up the highway 100 feet over Fresno Creek and there turn left onto the dirt road leading up the embankment on the far side.
-From there it climbs 3 miles and 3,100 vertical feet up a mining road/ATV trail to the power lines, and then bushwhack from there up the remainder of the ridge to an old wooden platform marking the summit of Fresno Peak (4,236 feet).
-As far as bushwhacks go this one proves quite manageable—especially once on the open ridges above the last stands of spruce.
+Fresno Peak Trail begins almost directly across the Seward Highway from Mile 48 parking area for Manitoba Hut.
+Just walk north up the highway 100 feet over Fresno Creek and turn left onto the dirt road leading up the embankment on the far side.
+From there, it climbs 3 miles and 3,100 vertical feet up a mining road/ATV trail to the power lines; bushwhack from there up the remainder of the ridge to an old wooden platform marking the summit of Fresno Peak (4,236 feet).
+As far as bushwhacks go, this one proves quite manageable—especially once on the open ridges above the last stands of spruce.

 POLLY MINE TRAIL: grade 2

 Polly Mine Trail actually begins at the parking area at Mile 48 for Manitoba Hut.
 From the hut one merely has to continue up the trail beside it.
 It climbs mostly uphill for another 3 miles and 900 vertical to where after an easy crossing of Juneau Creek, it drops to the shore of Mills Creek which it follows to where it crosses the creek, which marks the spot where most people would probably want to turn around.

 Manitoba Mountain Trail begins about 1 mile up Polly Mine Trail from Manitoba Hut.
 There, the much narrower and rougher Manitoba Mountain Trail climbs to the spruce-capped summit of Little Manitoba Mountain, where it continues another 2.5 miles and 2,100 vertical feet as it skirts along the edge of the spruce, drops onto a broad meadow, and climbs the face of Manitoba Mountain proper to the broad summit (3,702 feet).

 DEVIL’S PASS TRAIL: grade 3